aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/icomparisonexpressionevaluator/_index.md

 ```

 Evaluates comparison expression.

+ **Remarks:**

 The implementation should return  null  to indicate that the default evaluation should be performed.

 **Parameters:**
 | Parameter | Type | Description |